yingweiwo

 Absorption, Distribution and Excretion

-Extensively metabolized, with significant first-pass metabolism to the pharmacologically active acid form.
-Subsequent metabolism results in the inactive 13-cis acid form, chain-shortened breakdown products, and conjugates that are ultimately excreted.
+Extensive metabolism, with significant first-pass metabolism, converting to a pharmacologically active acidic form.
+Subsequent metabolism produces an inactive 13-cis acid form, shortened chain breakdown products, and conjugates that are ultimately excreted.

 Biological Half-Life

-In one study, the apparent terminal half-life of etretinate after 6 months of therapy was approximately 120 days.
-In another study of 47 patients who had undergone chronic therapy with etretinate, 5 patients had detectable serum drug concentrations (0.5 to 12 ng/mL) 2.1 to 2.9 years after therapy was completed.
+In one study, the apparent terminal half-life of etretinate after 6 months of treatment was approximately 120 days.
+In another study of 47 patients receiving long-term etretinate treatment, serum drug concentrations (0.5 to 12 ng/mL) were still detectable in 5 patients 2.1 to 2.9 years after the end of treatment.
+In one study, the apparent terminal half-life of etretinate after 6 months of treatment was approximately 120 days.

 Toxicity/Toxicokinetics